SSB-3085

 Plain Language

-Private entities are categorically prohibited from selling, leasing, trading, or otherwise deriving profit from any individual's biometric data.
-This is an absolute prohibition — no consent mechanism or opt-in can override it.
-The prohibition covers any commercial transaction or monetization arrangement involving biometric data, not just direct sales.
+Private entities are categorically prohibited from selling, leasing, trading, or otherwise profiting from any individual's biometric data.
+This is an absolute prohibition with no exceptions — there is no consent mechanism that would allow monetization of biometric data.

 Statutory Text